ncatlab/nlab-content/pages/4013.md

 1. The category is an effective [[regular category]]. ("Yes this can be stated as universal Horn conditions on pullbacks and the special pushouts mentioned above.")

-2. The arrow $0 \to 1$ is monic. ("Note that it follows that all maps from $0$ are monic.")
+1. The arrow $0 \to 1$ is monic. ("Note that it follows that all maps from $0$ are monic.")

-3. If $i\colon A \to C$ is monic, then any pushout square
+1. If $i\colon A \to C$ is monic, then any pushout square
 $$\array{
 A & \stackrel{i}{\to} & C \\
 \downarrow & & \downarrow \\
-B & \to & D
+B & \stackrel{j}{\to} & D
 }$$
-is also a pullback.
-A square that is simultaneously a pushout and a pullback will be called a "dolittle square".
+is also a pullback, and $j$ is monic.

-4. The functor $0 \times -$ preserves pushouts of kernel pairs, and pushouts of pairs of arrows one of which is monic.
+1. The functor $0 \times -$ preserves pushouts of kernel pairs, and pushouts of pairs of arrows one of which is monic.

-5. If $f\colon B \to 0 \times C$ is epic and
+1. If $f\colon B \to 0 \times C$ is epic and
 $$\array{
 A & \to & B \\
 \downarrow & & \downarrow f \\
 0 & \to & 0 \times C
 }$$
-is a pullback, then it's a dolittle square.
+is a pullback, then it's also a pushout.

-6. Pushouts of pairs of morphisms, one of which is monic, are universal (i.e., stable under pullback).
+1. In the full subcategory of type T objects, pushouts of pairs of morphisms, one of which is monic, are universal (i.e., stable under pullback).

 +-- {: .query}
 Something has gone wrong in the modification of Freyd's axioms.
 This last condition never holds in a non-trivial abelian category.
 Consider the pushout